cocoascientist/Jetstream/README.md

 # Jetstream

-iPhone app that displays current weather conditions using the [DarkSky API](https://darksky.net/dev/).
-The app is written in Swift with an MVVM architecture.
-The design is intended to mimic to default weather app on iOS using SwiftUI and Combine.
+Swift app that displays the current weather conditions using the [DarkSky API](https://darksky.net/dev/).
+The app follows an MVVM architecture using SwiftUI and Combine.

 ## Requirements